pokui/nsrc-gns3/docs/os-configuration/index.md

 unlikely to affect you unless you're using LVM volumes).

 The second is helpful for a "headless" system.
-There is a feature in Ubuntu whereby if a boot doesn't complete fully for any reason, then then ext boot hangs indefinitely at the grub menu waiting for a keypress.
+There is a feature in Ubuntu whereby if a boot doesn't complete fully for any reason, then the next boot hangs indefinitely at the grub menu waiting for a keypress.
 We don't want this to happen when we don't have a keyboard and screen connected.